andersonbrito/openData/brito_2019_HVsDomains/2_hmmer2rep/README.md

 python hmmer2rep.py /path/to/input/files/ 'domtblout.txt' 'auxFile'
 ```

 where the `auxFile` is the same tab-delimited auxiliary file used for running `tORFs.py`. `hmmer2rep.py` will filter out unreliable hits in `domtblout.txt`, exporting only those showing E-values ('protein E-values') and c-Evalues ('domain E-values') smaller than or equal to 1e-03.
+See the `examples` directory for more details about input and output files.

 ## Authors